Message Box Replacement for MS Access

 The improvements I made over his original 1.10 version are documented at the bottom of this page in detail.

-You can download the demo database in accdb format here.
+You can download the database in accdb format here.
 If you change anything, especially improve the code, please send me an update.
 Also make sure to leave credits and links to Renauds and my page in the code.

 You need to grab all files from the file you download and copy them into your own application (there is another module in the demo database - compared to Renaud's version)!